DarkMode25000/UseWisely/README.md

 3.)GMail

-The index.php collects the usernames and passwords of the user and feeds it into the database of your choice.
+The "index.php" collects the usernames and passwords of the user and feeds it into the database of your choice.

 NOTE: This code does not promote phishing or malicious activity of any sort.
 Use it only for learning purposes.